OpenSRS/osrs-toolkit-php/README.md

 ```

 NOTE:  It's recommended to keep these folder names constant as upgrades to the
-library may cause files to be put into the wrong folder thus possibily affecting
+library may cause files to be put into the wrong folder thus possibly affecting
 future enhancements.